AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 We can construct the object by simply specifying the number of arguments, in this case 6.
 This instance :code:`X` is now a first class function thats takes any vector of size 6 and returns that vector.
-Since it is a vectorfunction we can compute is output value using the :code:`()` operator,first derivative using the :code:`.jacobian` method and second derivative using the :code:`.adjointhessian` method.
+Since it is a vector function we can compute is output value using the :code:`()` operator,first derivative using the :code:`.jacobian` method and second derivative using the :code:`.adjointhessian` method.
 To do this we provide either a numpy vector or python list of real valued inputs, and additionally for the second derivative a vector of list of lagrange multipliers with same dimensions as the output of the function.
 One important note, ASSET does not compute